Basavaraj Rajguru: Early life and training

 Basavraj was born into a family of scholars, astrologers and musicians in Yaliwal, a village in the north Karnataka district of Dharwad, a great centre of classical music.
 He was initiated into classical music at an early age by his father, who was himself a renowned Carnatic musician trained in Tanjavur.

 Basavaraj was fond of music from a very young age.
 He would try to persuade drama producers and actors to let him sing in their plays, and first became known while singing for Vamanrao Master’s traveling drama company.
 When he was 13 years old, he lost his father.
 His uncle became concerned about his future in drama.
 Around this time Panchakshari Gawai discovered Basavraj and took him into his tutelage.

 In 1936 at the 600th anniversary of the Vijayanagara Empire in Hampi, Basavraj gave his first concert with his guru Gawai.

-After the passing away of Gawai in 1944, Basavraj moved to Bombay and had the chance to learn from the Kirana musician and teacher Sawai Gandharva.
+After the death of Gawai in 1944, Basavraj moved to Bombay and had the chance to learn from the Kirana musician and teacher Sawai Gandharva.
 But Sawai Gandharva was suffering from paralysis and had to leave Bombay, so he told Sureshbabu Mane, another Kirana musician, to teach Basavraj.
 After learning from him, Rajaguru's quest took him to the North West of Pakistan, where he learned from Waheed Khan, Gawai’s guru.
 In Karachi he learnt from Latif Khan for six months.